Sustainable Cloud Services for Verbal Interaction with Embodied Agents: System Architecture

-Each conversation topic has chunks of culturally appropriate sentences associated with it, that are automatically composed and used during the conversation.
-Such sentences can be of different types (i.e., positive assertions, negative assertions, or different kinds of questions) and may contain variables that are instantiated when creating the tree.
-For instance, a hypothetical sentence ``Do you like \$hasName?" encoded in the concept \texttt{Coffee} might be used to automatically produce both ``Do you like Coffee?" and ``Do you like Espresso?" (being \texttt{Espresso} a subclass of \texttt{Coffee}).
+\begin{itemize} \item Chunks of culturally appropriate sentences associated with the topic that are automatically composed and used during the conversation.
+Such sentences can be of different types (i.e., yes/no questions, positive or negative assertions, open questions, activity proposals, etc.) and may contain variables that are instantiated when the Dialogue Tree is created; \item A specific sequence in which sentences of different types are used by the system to produce an engaging conversation flow.
+For example, the system could begin by asking a yes/no question to measure the user's interest in the topic.
+If the user is interested, the system could provide a positive assertion about the topic; otherwise, it may provide a negative assertion.
+Following that, an open-ended question could be used to obtain more information about the user's thoughts or previous experiences related to the topic.
+Finally, the system may propose an activity. \end{itemize}

+To clarify the mechanism to compose sentences, suppose,a hypothetical sentence “Do you like \$hasName?": when encoded in the concept \texttt{Coffee} might be used to produce both “Do you like Coffee?" and “Do you like Espresso?" (being \texttt{Espresso} a subclass of \texttt{Coffee}).
 In the basic version used for testing, the taxonomy of the Ontology allowed us to easily produce a DT with about $3,000$ topics of conversation and more than $20,000$ sentences, with random variations made in run-time.
-The reason for using a ``safe" Ontology-based mechanism rather than a generative model has already been explained in Section \ref{sec:SOTA}.
-However, in non-sensitive contexts where there is no need to have full control of what the robot says, an alternative solution might be pursued.
+The reason for using a “safe" Ontology-based mechanism, in which chunks of sentences have been written by experts rather than a generative model, has already been explained in Section \ref{sec:SOTA}.

-To implement the knowledge-based conversation mechanism, the Dialogue Manager service requires as input the client sentence, the client state, and the KBplan.
-As described more in detail in Section \ref{sec:client}, the client state contains the current conversation topic, the type of the previous sentence chosen by the system (e.g., yes/no question, open question, assertion, etc.), the type of the following sentences that the system should use for that topic, the likeliness of all topics that have been mentioned in the conversation up to that moment (about which the user may have expressed a preference), and the sentences that have already been used by the system to talk about the covered topics (to avoid, as much as possible, unnecessary repetitions).
+To implement the knowledge-based conversation mechanism, the Dialogue Manager needs the Dialogue Tree with rules to compose sentences, the \textit{client sentence}, and the \textit{dialogue state}.
+As described more in detail in Section \ref{sec:client}, the \textit{dialogue state} contains the current conversation topic, the type of the previous and the following sentence in the ordering, the likeliness of all topics mentioned in the conversation up to that moment (about which the user may have expressed a preference), and the sentences that have already been used (to reduce unnecessary repetitions).

-Based on the Dialogue Tree, and referring to Algorithm \ref{algorithm1}, the key ideas for knowledge-driven conversation can be briefly summarized as follows (the whole process \cite{recchiuto2020} is more complex).
+Given these premises, and based on the Dialogue Tree, the key ideas for knowledge-driven conversation are summarized in Algorithm \ref{algorithm1} (the whole process \cite{recchiuto2020} is more complex).